Skills, equipment, climate and terrain

 - Previous experience of backpacking including ‘no trace’ camping in a wild environment with no facilities.

-- Capacity to be self-sufficient in remote areas where help may not be easily accessible.
+- Capacity to be self-sufficient in remote areas, including first aid skills, where help may not be easily accessible.

 - Be able to assess and deal with adverse weather (wind, rain and occasionally snow and excessive heat) and have the ability to assess and, when appropriate, safely cross unbridged river/burns in spate.